burger icon

 • Tiers: Privilèges, Privilèges Plus, Prestige, Prestige Plus

-• How You Level Up: It's all about points from playing-slots or tables, doesn't matter.
-Privilèges Plus kicks in at about $1,600 in slot play, Prestige at roughly $35,000.
+• How You Level Up: It's all about points from playing.
+Privilèges Plus kicks in at about $1,600 in slot play (accumulation is slower on video poker), Prestige at roughly $35,000.
 (Yeah, it takes a while unless you're a regular.)

-• Integration: Your status links up with your Loto-Québec online account, so you can rack up points both in-person and online.
+• Integration: Your status links up with your Loto-Québec online account, though floor points can take 24 - 48 hours to sync online.
+Also, points expire after 12 months of inactivity.

 No weird "Bonus Bucks" to decode.
 Just plain English-and, okay, maybe a few French words here and there.
 Higher tier, better perks.
 Simple.
 Prestige and Prestige Plus even get a VIP host and fancy invites.
 Latest details?
 Hit up the bonuses & promotions page or the official program site.